Stellarium/stellarium/plugins/SkyCultureMaker/README.md

 ## 1. Installation

-### 1.1 Plugin Installation and Prerequisites
+### 1.1 Prerequisites

-To use Sky Culture Maker, ensure the following dependencies are installed:

-**For converting**
+The Sky Culture Maker currently consists of two main features.
+The first is the Maker, which is used to create new sky cultures within Stellarium.
+The second is a converter that transforms old `.fab` sky culture files into the new JSON format.

+**Maker**
+- Stellarium already comes with everything you need.

+**Converter**
 - [Tidy HTML](https://www.html-tidy.org/) (used for formatting HTML descriptions)

 ### 1.2 Activating the Plugin in Stellarium